 Being one of the sweatiest people on the planet, I’ve never been a fan of wearing a hard shell in the hills in Scotland.
-Over the years I’ve tried a whole host of alternatives, from various membranes, and non membranes soft shells, to paramo and even natural fibres like wool.
-Each have their pros and cons, with water and wind proof ness being balanced against breathability.
+Over the years I’ve tried a whole host of alternatives, from various membranes, and non membrane soft shells, to paramo and even natural fibres like wool.
+Each have their pros and cons, with water and windproof-ness being balanced against breathability.

-Looking at the options, with prices for a premium gore-tex jackets at a n eye watering £400+, I was given a top tip by the guys at Gear Pest to try the Mammut Massao.
-The Massao uses Mammuts own DRYtech fabric, which boasts a 20000mm hydrostatic head, and supposed great breathability.
+Looking at the options, with prices for a premium gore-tex jackets at an eye watering £400+, I was given a top tip by the guys at Gear Pest to try the mammut masao.
+The Masao uses Mammuts own DRYtech fabric, which boasts a 20000mm hydrostatic head, and supposed great breathability.
 A nice minimalist and well thought out design, and coming in at only £270, I was happy to give it a go.

 On arrival at the bothy I was delighted to find my under-layers nice and dry, so far so good.
 Cue whiskey and banter with good friends, and an excited buzz about the next day’s adventure…

 The next morning was a cold one, fresh snow had fallen overnight, and you could see spindrift blowing around on the tops.
 We set off pretty much directly up the flanks of Stob Choire Claurigh from the bothy, and arrived onto the curving ridge line to some wonderful winter light, as the sun fought to penetrate the cloud cover.
 I hadn’t changed my clothing system since the walk in, although this time I had the pit zips of my Masao jacket fully closed.
 The ridge was spectacular, at times gusts of spindrift would force care to be taken, but mercifully the gusts were followed by pockets of calm, keeping the motivation levels high.
 Despite the conditions I felt very comfortable, only needing to put on a puffy overcoat when we stopped.